- See also

 The first OPL chip had nine channels of two-operator sine-wave FM synthesis.
 It saw limited use in home computer expansions and a few arcade games.

-The Adlib sound card can be utilized in the following formats:
+The Adlib sound card can be utilised in the following formats:

 Adlib Tracker II